iusztinpaul/energy-forecasting/README.md

 ## The Web App

+Check out [Lesson 6](https://medium.com/towards-data-science/fastapi-and-streamlit-the-python-duo-you-must-know-about-72825def1243) on Medium to better understand how the web app components work together.

+**Important:** If you plan to run `the web app` components without docker-compose, check the [🧑‍💻 7.
+Installation & Usage for Development](https://github.com/iusztinpaul/energy-forecasting/tree/main#-7-installation--usage-for-development-) section.

-Here, everything is a lot simpler.
-This time, we need to set up only a few credentials. <br/>
+Fortunately, everything is a lot simpler when setting up the web app.
+This time, we need to configure only a few credentials. <br/>

 Copy the bucket read-only GCP credentials to the root directory of your `energy-forecasting` project:
 ```shell